ZQuestClassic/zquestclassic.com/content/news/2023-10-19-announcing-2.55-final.md

 ### Enemy improvements

-Along with redesigning the enemy editor, we'll be looking at all the enemies and how additional customization can be provided for each.
+Along with redesigning the enemy editor, we'll be looking at all the enemies and what additional customization could be provided for each.
 Please send Deedee best wishes in this endeavor.

 ### Slope polish